Connectors

 - Webhook

-The endpoint Dime.Scheduler posts data back to.
+Web Service URI is the endpoint Dime.Scheduler posts to.

-| Microsoft Dynamics NAV | SOAP web services | Read more here. |
+Read more here.
+Microsoft Dynamics NAV SOAP web services Read more here.
+Webhook REST

 What you configure here only covers the flow from Dime.Scheduler to the back-office system.
 The opposite direction (getting data into Dime.Scheduler) is set up in that system itself.
+The supported integrations Dime Software manages on the customer's behalf:

 BC-USABC-CANADADrag a task onto Alice’s lane to schedule it.
 We take over from there.